MananChandna/Dracarys/README.md

 </p>

 <p align="center">
-Alfa Bot Multi Device is a automated whatsapp bot developed by TEAM ALFA PU
+DRACARYS is a automated whatsapp bot developed by Manan chandna
 </p>